sulbel/conceptual-toolbox/langs/CSS.md

 A pseudo class is a keyword that can be used to select a specific state of an element
   * e.g. the a:hover{color: blue;} will change the color of an anchor link when the element is hovered

+## Relative Positioning
+* CSS treats each HTML element as its own box, usually referred to as the *CSS Box Model*
+* Can specify an element to have `position: relative;`, allowing the item to be moved based off its relevative position
+  * Pairs with offset properties `top` `bottom` `left` and `right`
+    * The offset says how much distance to move the element **away** from the direction specified (i.e. `bottom: 25px;` moves the element 25 pixels *away* from the bottom, or 25 pixels up)
+  * Other elements still 'think' the element is at the location specified in the HTML